kernelkit/mcd/README.md

     however strongly recommended to leave this setting commented out!

 > **Note:** the daemon needs an address on interfaces to operate, it is
-> expected that querierd runs on top of a bridge.
+> expected that mcd runs on top of a bridge.
 Also, currently the
 > daemon does not react automatically to IP address changes, so it needs
 > to be SIGHUP'ed to use any new interface or address.